will62794/will62794.github.io/_drafts/2019-01-05-refinement-tla.md

 ## Examining Abstraction and Refinement

-In general, if we have two different specifications, we want to consider what it means for one specification to implement the other.
-Or, inversely, for one to abstract the other.
+In general, if we have two different specifications, we want to know what it means for one specification to implement (or abstract) the other.
 In a sense this is one of the fundamental tasks of system verification i.e. we want to build/implement some system and show that it satisfies some higher level specification.
 Furthermore, we might specify a system at multiple levels of abstraction and show that each one implements the layer above it.
 If two specs are written at the same level of abstraction, and use the same variables, then it's easy to draw a correspondence between them, as discussed above.
-But if there is no direct correspondence between the variables, how do we know if one system/spec implements another?
+But if there is no direct correspondence between the variables, how do we know if one system implements another?

 One approach is to look only at the *externally observable* behaviors of a system.
 If, to an external observer, two systems appear to behave identically, then it would seem sensible to consider the two systems equivalent, in some sense, even if the systems operate in different ways internally.
-This matches a definition of "implements" given by Lamport and Abadi in their paper *The Existence of Refinement Mappings*.
+This idea corresponds to a definition of "implements" given by Lamport and Abadi in their paper [*The Existence of Refinement Mappings*](https://www.microsoft.com/en-us/research/publication/the-existence-of-refinement-mappings/).
 In section 1.2 it says:

 "*A specification $$S_1$$ implements $$S_2$$ if every externally observable behavior allowed by $$S_2$$ is also allowed by $$S_1$$.*"

 This definition doesn't say anything about constructing a refinement mapping, it just provides a high level statement about how we should think about refinement/abstraction.
 The underlying model that the definition is based on, however, assumes that each system has some shared set of external variables and some set of internal variables (i.e. internal "gears") that may differ between the two specs.
-The "externally observable" behavior definition seems natural and intuitive, but in practice it doesn't always exactly work, since specs may not always make these external variable explicit or consistent across different specs.
-It might be the case, though, that one spec implements another, as we demonstrated above with the clock that used a single `minute` variable.
+The "externally observable" behavior definition seems relatively natural, but in practice it doesn't always work directly, since the external variables may not always be made explicit or consistent across different specs.

 Lamport points this out in a recent paper, [*Hiding, Refinement, and Auxiliary Variables in TLA+*](https://lamport.azurewebsites.net/tla/hiding-and-refinement.pdf).
 He mentions the "philosopically correct" way to express refinement and then talks about why that doesn't always work in practice.
-In section 5 he says that the philosophically correct way to write a spec is as follows:
+In Section 5 of the paper he says that the philosophically correct way to write a spec is as follows:

 $$ \exists v_1,...v_k : Spec $$

 where $$v_1, ...,v_k$$ are *internal variables* and $$\exists$$ is the temporal existential operator.
-A behavior satisfies this expression if there exist some sequence of values that can be assigned to the $$v_i$$ variables to make $$Spec$$ true of that behavior.

 If two specs $$PC_1$$ and $$PC_2$$ are both written in this form, then $$PC_2$$ implements $$PC_1$$ if the observable part of a behavior satisfying $$PC_2$$ is the observable part of a behavior satisfying $$PC_1$$.
 Mathematically, we can just express implementation in this case as $$PC_2 \Rightarrow PC_1$$.
 This is mathematically "nice", but Lamport goes on to say:

 "*In practice, implementation is implication only when both specs are written at the same level of abstraction.*"